Grace Bay Beach, Turks and Caicos – Image courtesy of pamiatkyamesta.pise.sk

-Mix with celebrities in the Turks and Caicos – a popular hideaway for the rich and famous, honeymoon couples and families ‘in the know’.
+The Turks and Caicos are a popular hideaway for the rich and famous, honeymoon couples and families ‘in the know’.

 It’s easy here to make yours the only footprints on kilometres of unspoiled powder-white beaches – just perfect for honeymoon couples.

 Play Robinson Crusoe on an unspoiled and uninhabited cay, swim, snorkel and dive in gin-clear waters above vibrant coral reefs teeming with marine life and enjoy creature comforts at a choice of exclusive resorts that confidently cater to the tastes of affluent visitors.